MarshallMoorman/CertBox/docs/AI-Prompt.md

   - Added a style targeting the `DataGrid` named `CertificateList` using `DataGrid#CertificateList` to apply a darker background (`#1A1A1A`) and thicker border (2 pixels).
   - Set margins programmatically in `MainWindow.axaml.cs` for the `DataGrid` and details pane to create gaps around the vertical splitter.
   - Removed orphaned `DataGridCell` styles from `Controls.axaml` after introducing a custom `ControlTheme` for `DataGridCell` to fix the selected cell border issue.
+  - Added version display (e.g., `1.0.0.65`) in the status bar via `MainWindowViewModel`.
+  - Added a button in the header to open the logs directory (`logs/`) in the default file manager (Finder on macOS, Explorer on Windows, etc.), using the `Icon.OpenLogs` icon with a tooltip "Open Logs".
 - **Refactoring and State Management**:
   - Refactored `MainWindowViewModel.cs` to improve error handling by adding validation for invalid keystore paths and file access issues, showing specific error messages to the user.
   - Introduced a `ViewState` class to manage UI state properties (`IsErrorPaneVisible`, `IsDeepSearchRunning`, `ErrorMessage`), encapsulating state management and fixing binding issues by propagating `PropertyChanged` events from `ViewState` to `MainWindowViewModel`.